ZewoGraveyard/Router/README.md

 }
 ```

-Great!
-Now the `mainRouter` is going to be forwarding all of its requests to `apiRouter`.
+The syntax for composing routers is really simple.
+With that code, the `mainRouter` is now going to be forwarding all of its requests that start with `/api` to `apiRouter`.

-`apiRouter` looks similar...
+`apiRouter` is essentially the same thing.

 ```swift
 let apiRouter = Router { route in